 Nothing is worse than telling a customer the complete opposite of what they’re looking for in a product.
 There will be times when customers may vaguely inquire about what you offer.
 Rather than playing a mind-reading game, this would be a good time to ask relevant questions on what they’re seeking.
 It’s very tempting to feel upset that there are some consumers who are not willing to divulge any more info than what they intended.
 By following up with him/her, you’re showing that you do care about meeting a resolution.

 Transparency Is Your Ticket To Building Trust

 Being honest with your customer goes a long way.
-However, there’s a fine line between telling your customer the truth on their product and providing too much detail on internal changes within the company or your small business.
+However, there’s a fine line between telling your customer the truth about their product and providing too much detail on internal changes within the company or your small business.
 Sometimes, being blunt may not be the answer.
-However, customers would appreciate a sound response that showcases sincerity on what’s happening with the product without releasing any confidential info that may come back to haunt you.
+However, customers would appreciate a sound response that showcases sincerity on what’s happening with the product without releasing any confidential info that may come back to haunt them.